GMgoes/GMgoes/README.md

 <h2>about me</h2>

-<p>I’m Gustavo, 21 yr old.
-I’m a student living in Mato Grosso do Sul, Brasil.
-I am a fan of technology, music, and programming.
-I’m also love in animals and games.</p>
+<p>I'm 21 years old, I currently live in Mato Grosso do Sul, Brazil.
+I'm passionate about games and also pets 🐶</p>

 - ⭐ currently working on **back-end development**
 - 💼 Intern at **Compass UOL** - https://compass.uol/en/home/